 Known scientifically as hydrated magnesium sulfate, epsom salt is rich in magnesium which just so happens to be easily absorbed through the skin.

-Before I wrote this post about The Wonders Of Ordinary Epsom Salt back in July of 2012 I believed the writing on the front of the bag of epsom salt that says it’s a LAXATIVE and a SOAKING AID.
-Prior to this post I’d only used epsom salt for soaking my tired, sore feet.
+Before I wrote about the remarkable benefits of magnesium, I believed the writing on the front of the bag of epsom salt that says it’s a LAXATIVE and a SOAKING AID.
+Prior to that post I’d only used epsom salt for soaking my tired, sore feet.

 Since that time I have used epsom salts for skin exfoliation (see my recipe for Lavender Coconut Oil Scrub HERE), as a garden fertilizer, and in the occasional bath, but it wasn’t until my monster headache of last week that I started realizing the preventive benefit of regular soaks in the salt.

 Now every time I decide to take a nice, hot bath, without fail, I add a cup of epsom salt to get my boost of magnesium and hopefully avoid horrendous headaches in the future!
 So far, so good!

 Here are a few OTHER benefits of The Humble Epsom Salt Bath: